kamanberr/Ocean-Data-Download/HYCOM GOFS 3.1 Download/README.md

 3. Note that, sometimes running may "shut down" with error messages due to HYCOM server problems.
 However, **code would be automatically reruned**.
 So there is no problem.
 4. There may be cases that the download process have been interrupted, and user manually restart the code.
-In such cases, if the download folder path is the same as before, the new download process will **exclude any previously downloaded MAT files**.
+In such cases, if the download folder path is the same as before, the new download process will **exclude any previously downloaded files**.
-5. The downloaded file format is **"MAT" files with "Structure (Struct)"** data type.
+5. The available file formats are "MAT" or "NC" format.
-6. MAT files will be saved in separate folders categorized by year.
+6. MAT or NC files will be saved in separate folders categorized by year.

 If you have any questions or suggestions, please contact me at the following email addres.